DePayFi/web3-wallets/README.md

 ### Get wallet

-`Wallet`: Returns an instance of Wallet or undefined (if no connected wallet has been detected)
+`Wallet`: Returns an instance of the automatically detected Wallet or undefined (if no wallet could be automatically detected)

 ```javascript
 let wallet = getWallet();